Lara McSpadden: Other

-National team
+National team career

 McSpadden made her international debut at the 2015 FIBA Oceania Under-16 Championship for Women in New Zealand with the U17 Sapphires, where she helped them qualify for the world championship the following year.
 At the world championship, the Sapphires won their inaugural title in Spain.
-After snapping team USA's 28-game win streak at U17 level, Australia went on to take home Gold.
+After snapping Team USA's 28-game win streak at U17 level, Australia went on to take home Gold.